adityadeshlahre/wiseseg/README.md

 - [ ] Filtering can be improved
 - [ ] removing of RAW css
 - [ ] preview modal can be improved data and char representation
+- [ ] edge cases testing and fixing